madeleinehuish/quarter1project/README.md

 This was probably figuring out the API in the beginning with NASA.
 I also took some time with the Wikipedia API and figuring out how to convert the links.
 Cleaning up the code took some time as well, trying to make the cleanup functions more reusable.
 Mobile responsiveness took awhile to figure out, especially with the finickiness of Materialize.
 Also getting my divs to align correctly for mobile was tricky as they were switched from normal orientation.

+Notes:
+The earth date function is not currently active even though showing.

 The program can be found online at:

 [Maddie's Astronomy Program](http://maddie-astronomy-program.surge.sh)